syncfusion-content/blazor-docs/blazor/in-place-editor/style.md

 ## Customizing In-place editor outer style like material filled

-Use the following CSS to customize the In-place editor outer style like material filled.
+Use the following CSS to customize the In-place editor outer style like material filled text fields.

 ```css
 /* To remove the default bottom underline */